OSINT & CAI Procurement for Federal Buyers

 Why the IC and DoD Are Expanding CAI Use

-Federal Procurement Requirements That Don't Exist in Commercial Sales
+Federal Procurement Requirements Beyond Commercial Sales

 Delivery Infrastructure and Security Controls